Degenerative disc disease (DDD)

 - Spinal canal narrows the stresses of all the above changes causes the ligaments and facet joints to enlarge (hypertrophy) as they try to compensate and spread the load over a larger area.
 This over-growth causes the spinal canal to narrow, which can compress the spinal cord and nerves causing pain (see Spinal Stenosis).

 Figure 2.
-Degenerative disc disease causes the discs (purple) to dry out and shrink, reducing the disc space between vertebrae.
-Bone spurs and tears in the annulus may develop which can lead to spinal stenosis and disc herniations, respectively.
+Drawing of a degenerative disc that is dried out and collapsed, reducing the disc space between vertebrae.
+Bone spurs and tears in the annulus may develop which can lead to spinal stenosis and disc herniation.

 What are the symptoms?